amwaleh/kashCustomer/README.md

 ```

 # Create user :
+In your browser navigate to `localhost:3000`

 on the login page click on the `click to signup ` link to create an account

 - if the registration goes through click on the `click to login `link and login

+# Testing

+We use jest for testing.

+To run the test run

+`npm run test`